Shurna83/special-sniffle/README.md

 Excerise in layout improvements

+## Improvement done

+I just implemented a sticky header functionality, so that when scrolling the search bar does not disappear.

 ## How to run

 This simple app was created with create-react-app to same time, just run `npm start` and connect to localhost:3000